Austria is synonymous with alpine skiing. With around 400 ski resorts, we can safely call Austria a winter sports paradise.

 The Kitzsteinhorn is a 3203 m high mountain in the state of Salzburg, more or less in the middle of Austria.
 The trip to the top takes about 30-40 minutes and three separate cable cars.
 The rewards are several eateries and bars, a wide range of pistes and non-less than spectacular views from the +3000 […]

 Innsbruck, the capital of Tirol, Austria spreads out in the Inn Valley where the river Inn makes a bend north, before continuing east.
 In the midst of the most alpine state of Austria, the city’s 130.000 inhabitants enjoy a thriving city and all year outdoor adventures.
-Underrated Although the city is smack in the middle […]
+Innsbruck got it’s name from the first bridge across […]

 The first day, arriving at the cable car valley station to plan my runs, was exhausting.
 I could choose between 88 cable car and lifts bringing me to more than 300 km’s of prepared slopes and 200 km’s off-piste runs.
 For beginners or first-time visitors, it can be a bit overwhelming.
 Choosing slopes I’m glad […]